CS467SynchronousCommunicationPlatform/backend/README.md

 const socket = io(serverUrl, { auth: { token: userId }, transports: ["websocket"]});
 ```

 On success, the backend will emit a "connected" event.
+This event contains a userStatus field with all of the statuses of other users (see "User status" below).

 On failure, the backend will emit one of the following "error" events depending on the issue
 - "Auth token not provided"